 Contributions.
 The Florida Legislature establishes contribution rates for participating employers and employees.
-Contribution rates during the 2017-18 fiscal year were as follows:
+Contribution rates during the 2019-20 fiscal year were as follows:

-Percent of Gross Salary
+Percent of Percent of Gross Salary

 Class Employee Employer (1)

-FRS, Regular 3.00 7.92
+FRS, Regular 3.00 8.47

 FRS, Reemployed Retiree (2) (2)

-- Notes: (1) Employer rates include 1.66 percent for the postemployment health insurance subsidy.
-Also, employer rates, other than for DROP participants, include 0.06 percent for administrative costs of the Investment Plan. - (2) Contribution rates are dependent upon retirement class in which reemployed.
+Notes: (1) Employer rates include 1.66 percent for the postemployment health insurance subsidy.
+Also, employer rates, other than for DROP participants, include 0.06 percent for administrative costs of the Investment Plan.